 Much has been said about the achievement gap, which Democracy Prep strives to close every day.
-Very little, however, is said about the "civic achievement gap."
-With few exceptions, the civic knowledge, skills, and attitudes of low-income Americans, as measured by voter registration rates, voting records, political contribution records, and civic volunteering rates, are far lower than the rest of the population.
+However, very little is said about the "civic achievement gap."
+With few exceptions, the civic knowledge, skills, and attitudes of low-income Americans are far lower than the rest of the population as measured by voter registration rates, voting records, political contribution records, and civic volunteering rates.

 We believe that public schools should place an explicit focus on preparing scholars to become active citizens and leaders.
 Through civic initiatives, community engagement, speech and debate, as well as authentic student and family advocacy, our scholars acquire the knowledge, skills, and attitude to change the world.